falent/Alexa_universal_skill_template/README.md

 # 1 Amazon Developer Account

-[Please register at the Amazon Developer Portal ](http://developer.amazon.com/) It's free of charge (if you have an Amazon account, you can don't have to register and you can use your credentials here).
-Without the _Amazon Developer Console_ you won't be able to write an Alexa skill.
+[Please register at the Amazon Developer Portal ](http://developer.amazon.com/) It's free of charge.
+If you already have an Amazon account, then you don't have to register.
+You can use the credentials of your existing account.
+Without the Amazon Developer Console you won't be able to write an Alexa skill.